Quiz

 In a BFC, each box's left outer edge touches the left edge of the containing block (for right-to-left formatting, right edges touch).

-Vertical margins between adjacent block-level boxes in a BFC collapse.
+Vertical margins between adjacent block-level boxes within the same BFC can collapse, but a BFC prevents margin collapsing with elements outside of it.
 Read more on collapsing margins.

 Edit on GitHub